princeton-computational-imaging/SeeingThroughFog/README.md

 ```

 Download the SeeingThroughFog dataset from the [DENSE dataset webpage](https://www.uni-ulm.de/en/in/driveu/projects/dense-datasets).
 Please download the zip files per sensor and copy all sensorfolders into one common dataset folder.
+Currently, the dataset is experiencing more demand than expected.
+This leads to unexpected downtimes we want to excuse.
+Accessing the download page through firefox is recommended and maintained with priority.
+In case of unavailability, please
+reach out to the corresponding authors with a detailed error message/screenshot (including operating system and browser) via mail.
+Usually, the availability is restored within a week.
+Afterwards, you will have to register again to retrieve a new download link.

 After unzipping the files, your directory should look like this:
 ```